After the Sun Goes Down

-After the Sun Goes Down (stylized in all lowercase) is the fourth studio album by American singer and songwriter Khalid.
+After the Sun Goes Down (stylized in all lowercase) is the fourth studio album by American singer Khalid.
 It follows his third studio album, Sincere (2024), and was released through RCA Records on October 10, 2025.
-Preceded by the singles "In Plain Sight" and "Out of Body," major influences on the record included pop/R&B artists such as Rihanna, Britney Spears, and Janet Jackson, as well as the overall pop music scene during the 2000s and early 2010s.
+Preceded by the singles "In Plain Sight" and "Out of Body," major influences on the record included female R&B and pop artists such as Rihanna, Britney Spears, and Janet Jackson, as well as the overall pop music scene during the 2000s and early 2010s.
+The album is primarily rooted in R&B, while also containing elements of dance and pop music.

 Background

 My new era of music feels like I'm finally ready to be the artist I've always dreamt of being.
 It goes back to the regressions of when I was a child—imagining myself and thinking, 'I want to be this artist one day.'
 Now I feel like I have the confidence to finally be that artist.